DR-002: Use Mixed Versioning Strategy with Trunk-Based Development

 Consequences

-Positive: Clear upgrade semantics, fast integration, simple branching, continuous deployment, module independence, traceability
+Positive: Clear upgrade semantics, fast integration, simple branching, continuous deployment, module independence, traceability, flexible versioning matches artifact semantics, documentation can evolve independently from code

-Negative: Requires discipline, feature flags needed, version tracking overhead, strict conventions
+Negative: Requires discipline, feature flags needed, version tracking overhead, strict conventions, mixed schemes complexity, version mapping overhead

 Alternatives Considered